 Instead, your body gets the nutrients it needs while glucose is progressively drained from your liver and blood, and your body turns to stored fat for fuel without triggering the all-too-common binge response resulting from extended fasting protocols.
 It’s a win-win for you and Lizzy!

 As shown in the diagram below, most have our blood glucose tanks (blood and liver) filled to the brim.
 This is not just because we are consuming too many carbohydrates.
 It’s simply because all of our downstream fuel tanks are also full.
 So, the energy effectively ‘backs up’ in our system.
 Hence, we see elevated blood glucose.

 When we wait a little longer to eat, we allow our body to use the glucose in our blood and then the glycogen stored in our liver.
-Then, so long as we’re not eating in excess dietary fat, we can access the fat that most of us want to lose in our blood and body.
+Then, so long as we’re not eating excess dietary fat, we can access the fat most of us want to lose in our blood and body.

 For more detail, see Oxidative Priority: The Key to Unlocking Your Body Fat Stores.